cyberark/ansible-isp-collection/docs/cyberark_platform.md

               CyberArk's Privileged Cloud ISP SDK.
         type: str
         required: true
-    safe_name:
+    platform_id:
         description:
-            - The unique name of the Safe.
+            - The unique ID/Name of the platform.
         type: str
         required: true
+    duplicate_from_platform:
+        description:
+            - The unique ID/Name of the platform to duplicate from in case of a non-existing platform and state is specified as active or inactive.
+        type: str
+        required: false
+    platform_class:
+        description:
+            - The class/kind of platform.
+        choices: [ target, dependent, group, rotationalGroup ]
+        default: target
+        type: str
+        required: false
     state:
         description:
-            - Specifies the state needed for the user present for create user, absent for delete user.
+            - Specifies the state needed for the platform.
+Either active, inactive or absent.
         type: str
-        choices: [ absent, present ]
+        choices: [ active, inactive, absent]
-        default: present
+        default: active
     logging_level:
         description:
             - Parameter used to define the level of troubleshooting output to